kpssolutions52-cloud/friendly-umbrella/e2e/RUN_TESTS_LOCALLY.md

 **Browsers not found?** Run `npm run test:e2e:install`

-## Note on In-Memory Database
+## Note on TestContainers

-The in-memory database setup (pg-mem) is available but requires additional work to fully integrate with Prisma.
-For now, using a test database is the recommended approach.

-See `e2e/IN_MEMORY_DB_NOTE.md` for more details.
+E2E tests use TestContainers to automatically create a PostgreSQL database container for testing.
+This means:
+- ✅ No manual database setup needed
+- ✅ Docker must be running
+- ✅ Database is automatically created and cleaned up
+- ✅ Each test run gets a fresh database